Forth-Standard/forth200x/meetings/2022-notes.md

 1. Specify that 0 THROW pops the 0 ([https://forth-standard.org/proposals/specify-that-0-throw-pops-the-0#reply-794](https://forth-standard.org/proposals/specify-that-0-throw-pops-the-0#reply-794))

 Fine-tune the wording, and do a committee vote.
-Action: AE Vote #27
+Vote #27 Accepted 10Y:0N:1A

 #### Proposals in the state *voting*